anhr/InputKeyFilter/README.md

 Example: <a href='https://googledrive.com/host/0B5hS0tFSGjBZfkhKS1VobnFDTkJKR0tVamxadmlvTmItQ2pxVWR0WDZPdHZxM2hzS1J3ejQ/InputKeyFilter/' target="_blank">Input Key Filter</a>.

-## My filter successfully tested on browsers:
+## On the following browsers have been successfully tested:

-IE6 and IE8.
+IE 6 and IE 8.
 No beep: 'Audio' is undefined.
 See http://caniuse.com/#feat=audio for details

-IE11
+IE 11

 Chrome 43